SvenMichaelKlose/arukanoido/README.md

 for paddles, make sure to switch off your desktop's mouse acceleration or it'll drive you nuts!

-## Keyboard

-Keyboard controls need a rewrite and are kind of dysfunctional when playing.

-* S, J: Move Vaus left.
-* D. K: Move Vaus right.
-* SPACE: Fire – doesn't work in combination with other key tough. :(

 ### Title screen keys

 * 1: Start one player game.